SethBarberee/sethbarberee.github.io/README.md

 * Git

 ### Install
-* Run bundle install to install all the dependecies used for jekyll
+* Run `bin/bootstrap`  to install all the dependecies used for jekyll
-* Run bundle exec jekyll serve to run the build of the website
+* Run `bin/start` to run the build of the website